Work that requires Building Control Approval

 Examples of Work Requiring an Application

-- Erecting a new building or extending an existing building
+- Erecting a new building or extending, or altering, an existing building

 - Changing the use of a building (eg house to offices)